Best Mexican dishes – The most popular Mexican foods

 Flautas – Flutes

-The flutes are traditional Mexican tacos made with rolled corn tortilla and filled with mashed potato, cheese, chicken, etc. The difference is that they’re fried in oil.
+The flutes are traditional Mexican tacos made with rolled corn tortillas and filled with mashed potato, cheese, chicken, etc. The difference is that they’re fried in oil.
 They´re usually served with coriander, tomato, fresh cheese, and sour cream on top.

 Torta Ahogada – Drowned Baguette